getbouncer/scan-framework-android/README.md

 ## License

-CardScan is available under paid and free licenses.
+scan-framework is available under paid and free licenses.
 See the [LICENSE](LICENSE) file for the full license text.

 ### Quick summary

-In short, CardScan will remain free forever for non-commercial applications, but use by commercial applications is limited to 90 days, after which time a licensing agreement is required.
+In short, scan-framework will remain free forever for non-commercial applications, but use by commercial applications is limited to 90 days, after which time a licensing agreement is required.
 We're also adding some legal liability protections.

-After this period commercial applications need to convert to a licensing agreement to continue to use CardScan.
+After this period commercial applications need to convert to a licensing agreement to continue to use scan-framework.
 * Details of licensing (pricing, etc) are available at [https://cardscan.io/pricing](https://cardscan.io/pricing), or you can contact us at [license@getbouncer.com](mailto:license@getbouncer.com).

 ### More detailed summary